JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest PhD MSc

-I am an engineer 👨‍💻 and researcher 🔬 with a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.).
-With over two decades of experience across academia and industry, I bring a multidisciplinary approach to solving complex technical challenges.
-Since 2017, I have been transitioning into the data field — now with a strong focus on data engineering.
-Currently, I hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group.
+I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.), and I work at the intersection of research, development, and engineering.
+With over two decades of experience across academia and industry, I apply a multidisciplinary approach to tackling complex technical challenges.
+My background enables me to translate academic knowledge into practical, real-world solutions with measurable impact.

-My earlier work spans engineering research, technical development, and consulting—experience that enables me to bridge academic insights with practical, real-world impact.
+Since 2017, I have been transitioning into the data domain, with a growing focus on data engineering.
+I currently hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group — where I apply my expertise in data engineering to support a variety of research projects.

 ---